chrishubert/christophe-hubert/content/posts/basic-introduction-to-metrics-as-product-manager.md

 ---
-title: Basic Introduction to Metrics as Product Manager
+title: Introduction to Metrics as Product Manager
 subtitle: Product managers are responsible for the success or failure of a product.
-In order to make sure their products are successful, they need to track various metrics
+In order to make sure their products are successful, they need to track various metrics.
 category:
   - Starting as a Product Manager
 author: Christophe hubert